ellizza78/VerzekSignalEngine/replit.md

 ```

 ## Deployment
-- **Deployment Target**: Autoscale
+- **Deployment Target**: Reserved VM (24/7 Always-On)
 - **Run Command**: `python api_server.py`
-- The project is configured to deploy the REST API server for external access
+- The project is configured for continuous 24/7 operation using a Reserved VM deployment
+- This ensures the bot stays online continuously to monitor Telegram channels and execute trades

 ## Database/Storage
 All data is stored locally in the `database/` folder: